MicrosoftDocs/power-automate-docs/articles/dataverse/list-rows.md

 **Row count**: Use to indicate the specific number of rows for Dataverse to return.
 Here's an example that shows how to request 10 rows.

 **Fetch Xml Query**: Use to specify a [Dataverse-style FetchXML snippet](/powerapps/developer/common-data-service/use-fetchxml-construct-query) which allows additional flexibility in building custom queries.
-These can be especially useful when working with a table that has multiple related tables, or handling pagination.
-The below screenshot shows how to use FetchXML for the same the filters and sort conditions as the previous example:
+These can be useful when you work with a table that has multiple related tables, or handling pagination.
+The following screenshot shows how to use FetchXML for the same filters and sort conditions as the previous example:

 ![List accounts example with FetchXML](https://user-images.githubusercontent.com/469480/123689706-6160bd80-d808-11eb-83e6-936e22850d9b.PNG)